idkwhatusernameuse/idkwhatusernameuse/README.md

 ### hewwo, owo

-I'm a 17 y.o. boi who likes to program in Kotlin, Dart (Flutter) and JavaScript.
-I also like to watch anime and make edits in After Effects.
-I'm currently the head Android developer at Peroxaan
+- I'm 17 y.o.
+- He/they
+- I like to program in Kotlin (Android), Dart (Flutter) and sometimes JavaScript or Python.
+- Current head of Android dev at [Peroxaan](https://twitter.com/Peroxaan)

 ##### What I'm working on?